moby/moby/docs/sources/use/working_with_volumes.rst

 similar to :ref:`ambassador_pattern_linking <ambassador_pattern_linking>`.

-If you remove containers that mount volumes, including the initial DATA container, or the middleman, the volumes will not be deleted until there are no containers still referencing those volumes.
+If you remove containers that mount volumes, including the initial DATA container, or the middleman, the volumes will not be deleted as long as there are containers still referencing those volumes.
 This allows you to upgrade, or effectivly migrate data volumes between containers.